Great Bedwyn: 'Bedanheafeford', the Battle of Bedwyn

 The battle of 'Bedanheafeford' between Aescwine of Wessex and King Wulfhere of Mercia in 675 is alleged to have been fought near Great Bedwyn.
-The battle was originally recorded in the 675 AD entry of the Anglo-Saxon Chronicle.
+The battle is recorded in the Anglo-Saxon Chronicle.

 A.H.
 Burne interpreted 'Biedanheafde' as an early version of Bedwyn, the derivation of the name being "the head of the Bieda" or "Beda", a stream running through the Bedwyns.
 However placename interpretation is tenuous evidence for the battlefield location; the site of the battle has also been claimed for Beedon in Berkshire, and elsewhere.

 The discovery of a number of skeletons at Crofton in 1892 by J.W.
 Brooke was later used to substantiate a local battlefield location.
 An account of the battle of Bedwyn was published by local historian Maurice Adams in 1903.
 However, only excavation of these graves will confirm if they contain battlefield victims.

 Brooke recorded that "I cannot assign any period to them, but the field over them is paved with flint weapons.
 On one visit I observed children building miniature castles with human femur and tibiae."
 In a letter to Maurice Adams, B.H.
 Cunningham described the graves, five to seven in number, "radiating from a common centre like the spokes of a wheel".
 Unfortunately he had made no notes of his finds and was writing from memory.
 Mrs M.E.
 Cunnington's study of Saxon grave sites in Wiltshire noted that there was no evidence to support the belief that the Crofton site contained Saxon graves.
 Nearby finds consisted only of a La Tène earthenware pot.
 As the graves are within the site of a causewayed camp this is not surprising.
 Maurice Adams would not have known about the Crofton camp as it was undiscovered until an aerial survey in 1976.

 Given the lack of evidence, Maurice Adam's confidence in a Bedwyn battlefield site cannot be shared.
 Until more substantial evidence about the Crofton graves can be gathered, there is no reason to suggest that the Bedwyn location, for an obscure 7th century battle, is anything more than a myth.